-When you turn on click tracking in a campaign, MailChimp records how subscribers interact with your links.
+When you turn on click tracking in an email campaign, MailChimp records how contacts interact with your links.
 When it's set up and working correctly, click tracking is one way to measure the success of your campaigns.
 Sometimes, errors in link formatting or deliverability issues can cause problems with click tracking.

 In this article, you'll learn about what can cause problems with your click tracking.

 Things to Know

 To view your click tracking statistics, navigate to the Reports page and click the name of the report you want to work with.

 Click tracking is enabled for all MailChimp email campaigns by default, and is required in free accounts and new paid accounts.

 - We encourage you to leave click tracking on.
 However, you can disable click tracking in paid accounts after you've sent a few campaigns without any compliance issues.

 My report shows no clicks

 Sometimes, your campaign reports may show fewer clicks than expected, or no clicks at all.
 Here are some possible causes.

 You don't have click tracking enabled.